artmsv/poll-creator/README.md

 # Poll creator

-This project was setup as an SPA with React.js, React-Router, Tailwind and Vite as bundler.
+This project was setup as an SPA with React.js, React-Router, Tailwind, Vite as bundler and pnpm as package manager (npm should work as well).

 ## How to start

-To quick start a project run `start` command
+To quickly start the project, run the `start` command.

 ## Structure
 This project follows a typical minimum React.js application structure: